ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 The access token also comprises a `cnf` claim.
 This claim usually contains a `COSE_Key` object that carries either the symmetric key itself or a key identifier that can be used by the resource server to determine the secret key shared with the client.
-The method for how the resource server determines the symmetric key from the key identifier is application specific.
 If the access token carries a symmetric key, the access token MUST be encrypted using a `COSE_Encrypt0` structure.
 The AS MUST use the keying material shared with the RS to encrypt the token.

-One example of how the resource server can determine the symmetric key from the key identifier in the access token is given in the following.
-The AS and the resource server are assumed to share a key derivation key used only for this purpose.
-The key derivation key MAY be derived from some other shared key between the AS and the resource server.
-The key derivation key is in turn used to derive thesymmetric key shared with the client.
-Knowledge of the symmetric key shared with the client MUST NOT reveal any information about the key deriviation key or other keys shared between AS and resource server.
+The method for how the resource server determines the symmetric key from the key identifier is application specific, one example is given here.
+The AS and the resource server are assumed to share a key derivation key used to derive the symmetric key shared with the client from the key identifier in the access token.
+The key derivation key MAY be derived from some other secret key shared between the AS and the resource server.
+Knowledge of the
+symmetric key shared with the client MUST NOT reveal any information about the key derivation key or other secret keys shared between AS and resource server.

 In order to generate a new symmetric key to be used by client and resource server, the AS generates a key identifier and uses the key derivation key shared with the